 FEAST ON STREET FOOD AT THE BEAU VALLON NIGHT MARKET

 When I travel to a new country, I do my best to eat as much local food as I can.
 Luckily, street food in Mahé isn’t too expensive.

 Street food stalls are found mostly around Beau Vallon Beach where you can taste traditional dishes such as grilled fish with rice, curries and more.
 Banana and breadfruit chips are some popular snacks that you should try as well!

 The street food stalls in Beau Vallon are open every night from 6 p.m.

 The Victoria Clocktower is one of the most famous landmarks in Mahé, Seychelles.
-Erected in memory of Queen Victoria, it is a smaller version of the Big Ben and serves as a roundabout on the busy streets of Victoria.
+Erected in memory of Queen Victoria, it’s a smaller version of the Big Ben and serves as a roundabout on the busy streets of Victoria.

-The Victoria Market (Sir Selwyn Clarke Market) is a small but colorful market where you can get your hands on fresh produce, fish, spices and souvenirs.
-There is also a restaurant upstairs but prices are steep, even by Seychelles standards!
+The Victoria Market (Sir Selwyn Clarke Market) is a small but colorful market where you can get fresh produce, fish, spices and souvenirs.
+There’s also a restaurant upstairs but prices are steep, even by Seychelles standards!